kromitj/mean-seed/README.md

 # mean-seed yoooo

+###exampleSeed.js
+This is an example seed file that shows the steps to take to seed a database using MeanSeed example.json and exampleArticle.json are populated with example seeds that were generated with by running exampleSeed.js

 ##How to use it

-1 Navigate terminal to project directy and enter:
+1 Navigate the terminal to the project directory and enter:

     npm install https://github.com/kromitj/mean-seed

 2 Create a seed.js file at the root of your application

 3 Require MeanSeed into seed.js